bem/bh/README.md

 };
 ```

 Use `apply` method to convert source tree of BEMJSON into an output HTML.
 Use `processBemJson` method to get an interim result in detailed BEMJSON tree form.
+Use `toHtml` method to get an output HTML without BEMJSON tree transform.

 Common use case: